To learn about our advertisement rates and share your opportunities with us, info@blackingeron.org

 The pre-conference workshop will convene advanced students and early career researchers, practitioners, and advocates interested in addressing epistemic harm that can be perpetuated through research and practice.
 Participants will broaden their perspectives on new and emerging trends in equity-based research and practice, which will highlight how addressing these trends can assist in recalibrating their research programs and clinical practice.

-Subscribe to our mail to receive the latest updates about BIGG and our upcoming events.
+Subscribe to our mailing list to receive the latest updates about BIGG and our upcoming events.